-Thanks to one of your tips I found out how to increase the font size in Google Chrome which was a tremendous help, but I really need to know how to make the Desktop icons and shortcuts bigger.
+Thanks to one of your tips I found out how to increase the font size in Google Chrome which was a tremendous help, but I really need to know how to make the Desktop icons and shortcuts bigger in Windows 7.
 Can you help an old fellow out?
 Thanks so much!

 Rick’s answer: I’m glad you found that tip useful Andreas.
 Thanks for the feedback!
 To answer your question, it’s very easy to increase the size of your Desktop icons and shortcuts.
 Here’s how: